The ‘Death Curve’ for subscription brands

 Track your super-referrers

 Some people just have a great network.
 Imagine you are selling protein powders and supplements for workouts.
 Your best referrers are likely to be personal trainers or people who go to the gym a lot.
 They are always meeting new people, and are in a great position to refer.
+By monitoring each referrer's account, you can identify which individuals are your top performers and track their referral activity more effectively.

 In summary, focus much more of your time on referrals, and less on acquisition or churn